theabhishekjaiswal/theabhishekjaiswal/README.md

 ## 👨‍💻 About Me

-I'm a skilled Android developer with a deep love for technology and coding.
-My expertise lies in building robust and user-friendly mobile applications using Java and Kotlin.
-While Android development is my primary focus, I also have experience with IoT technologies, which has broadened my understanding of interconnected systems and enhanced my problem-solving skills.
-I have a strong background in Data Structures and Algorithms (DSA), which helps me tackle complex coding challenges efficiently.
+I'm a curious and dedicated developer who loves building **robust mobile apps** and **scalable full-stack web applications**.
+I specialize in Android development using Java/Kotlin, and I also work extensively with the **MERN Stack (MongoDB, Express.js, React.js, Node.js)** to create seamless, responsive, and user-centric web apps.
+I enjoy tackling complex problems with efficient solutions thanks to my strong foundation in **Data Structures and Algorithms**.

-- 🌱 I’m currently learning **Advanced Android Development**
+- 🌱 Currently learning **Next.js** and **Advanced Android Architecture**
-- 👯 I’m looking to collaborate on **Android projects with innovative features**
+- 👯 Looking to collaborate on **Web & Android Projects with real-world impact**
-- 💬 Ask me about **Java, Kotlin, Android Development, IoT**
+- 💬 Ask me about **MERN Stack, Android Development, Java, DSA**
-- ⚡ Fun fact: **I think, I am in Love with Java.**
+- ⚡ Fun fact: **I'm equally addicted to dark mode and debugging.**
-- 🏆 Highlight: **Successfully solved over 900+ problems on the Geeks for Geeks platform.**
+- 🏆 Highlight: **Solved 1000+ DSA problems on GeeksforGeeks**

 ---